Ohenjeesayy/social-media-visualization/README.md

-# social-media-visualization
-Java dashboard that loads influencer CSVs, computes engagement (traditional/reach), and visualizes results with GUI controls for month, sort, and formula.
-Custom LinkedList + insertion sort + comparators.
+# Social Media Visualization (Java, GUI, Linked List)

+Java app that loads a CSV of social media influencers and visualizes engagement rates.
+Built with custom LinkedList, insertion sort, comparators, and a GUI using CS2GraphWindowLib.

+## Features
+- Parse influencer CSV with InputFileReader
+- Store data in a custom LinkedList
+- Compute engagement (traditional & reach formulas)
+- Sort by name or engagement using comparators
+- GUI bar chart with toggle buttons (month, sort, formula)

+## Notes
+Some tests use a course-provided library (`student.testcase`).
+Main program runs independently.